kennylevinsen/greetd/README.md

 ## List of known greetd greeters

 - agreety - The simple, text-based greeter living in this repo is a simple example.
+- [cosmic-greeter](https://github.com/pop-os/cosmic-greeter) - The default greeter for the COSMIC desktop environment
 - [gtkgreet](https://git.sr.ht/~kennylevinsen/gtkgreet) - The flagship graphical, GTK based greeter (xdg-shell or wlr-layer-shell, to be used with something like `sway`)
 - [qtgreet](https://gitlab.com/marcusbritanicus/QtGreet) - Qt-based greeter (using wlr-layer-shell, to be used with something like `sway`)
 - [dlm](https://git.sr.ht/~kennylevinsen/dlm) - Dumb Login Manager (using fbdev)